CamilaCamacho/impressions_per_duration_snapchat_political_ads/README.md

 See [documentation](https://github.com/CamilaCamacho/timing_of_impressions_snapchat_political_ads/blob/master/2019PoliticalAds_readme.txt) or [FAQ](https://businesshelp.snapchat.com/en-US/article/political-ads-library) for more info.

 ## Data Interpretation
-Overall, this data shows that duration of runtime of an Ad is a poor indicator of how much money an advertiser paid Snapchat to air it and an even worse indicator of how many Snapchat users were delivered the ad.

 #### Duration of Runtime effect on Money Spent
 ![Duration of Runtime effect on Money Spent](https://github.com/CamilaCamacho/timing_of_impressions_snapchat_political_ads/blob/master/data_visualizations/Duration%20on%20Spend.png)
 * As shown in the chart above, the relationship between duration of runtime and the amount of money spent on airing the advertisement is very weak.
 The R^2 of 0.0141 implies that only about 1.41% of money spent could be predicted on Duration.